Nech691/Exquisite-Corpse-Stage-II-Time-Machine-A-Person-s-Lifetime/README.md

 In this journey, we experience the unforgiving nature of time and comprehend the preciousness of life.
 Let us cherish every moment and live a vibrant life, for the passage of time is also our journey of growth and transformation.

 ### 🟨 Stage 2
-- Name/Alias:
+- Name/Alias: N J R Echer
-- Github account:
+- Github account: Nech691
-- Published webpage for stage 2:
+- Published webpage for stage 2: https://nech691.github.io/Exquisite-Corpse-Stage-II-Time-Machine-A-Person-s-Lifetime/

-*... comments to be added here*
+*For stage II of the Exquisite Corpse in Silico assignment, I selected Noon0v0's project: Time Machine - A Pearson's Lifetime.
+I changed the original code so that instead of the images changing constantly via an interval, you can now press a button to "time travel".
+I did this using the createButton command, and altering the code, so that clicking this button would select a random image (out of the images that compose this person's life) and display that until the button is pressed again*

 ### 🟩 Stage 3
 - Name/Alias: